muthiahsm/auto_song_download/README.txt

 step 2:

 once the python installation completed,executing following command in command prompt helps to install additional packages.
-Alternate: you can use "easy_install"
+Alternate: you can use "easy_install" instead of pip

 pip install selenium
 pip install urllib3